Mercy Supply Trucker Wallet

-I was looking for a new wallet recently and a friend recommended I check out Mercy Supply in Grand Rapids, Michigan.
+I was looking for a new wallet recently and a friend recommended I check out Mercy Supply (now known as Sidnaw Company) in Grand Rapids, Michigan.
 People know that I dig hand made artisan stuff that’s built well.
 And when I buy something I want it to last a long time.
 I checked out their website and was greeted with a video that got my heart rate pumping.
 The video opens with rock music and an old urban factory with owner Rusty Zylstra unrolling 24 oz canvas, using old sewing machines, and manually working a copper rivet machine that is straight out of the industrial revolution.
 The riveter itself is as artistic as it is iconic.
 And then someone kickstarts a gnarly chopper and I’m like “Oh heck yeah.
 I have to have something from these dudes.”

 For several years Rusty backpacked the United States taking in the scenery and gathering inspiration.
 He landed on Grand Rapids and set up shop in the industrial district.
 He says “Yeah, I’ve got a beard.
 Mostly because I’m low maintenance.
 I grow my hair out for the same reason.”
 Simplicity and straightforwardness describes him to a tee.
 “I started this business by trial and error because I wanted goods that would last.
 Typically there are only about three of us in the shop.”